AnasFaaiz/ACE/README.md

 sudo pacman -S tmux
 ```

-#### Audio Dependencies (Optional - for Voice Features)
+### Audio Dependencies (Optional — Experimental)

-If you want to use voice features, install system audio libraries:
+Voice features are experimental and not installed by default.
+If you want to
+experiment with them, install your system's audio libraries first:

 **Ubuntu/Debian:**
 ```bash